garbagetown/guideline/source_en/ArchitectureInDetail/Codelist.rst

    * - | (2)
      - | Specify the range start value.
 When omitted, "0" is set as range start value.
    * - | (3)
      - | Specify the range end value.
-It cannot be left blank.
+It cannot be blank.
    * - | (4)
      - | Specify the format of the key to be set in Map.
 Format used should be ``java.lang.String.format``.
        | When omitted, "%s" is set.